toavinaandria/graphical_casino_holdem/README.md

 # graphical_casino_holdem
-A casino hold'em game in Python 2.x with one player versus the bank created from scratch to improve my general programming skills, object-oriented programming and using GUIs to improve interaction versus text-based games.
+A casino hold'em game in Python 2.x with one player versus the bank created from scratch to improve my general programming skills, object-oriented programming, test-driven development and using GUIs to improve interaction versus text-based games.

 ## Requirements
 The game uses standard Python 2.x libraries (collections, math, itertools, random, Tkinter, webbrowser) so you should be able to run it from most Python 2.x environments.

 ## Running the game
 **To run the game, you need run the maingame.py file using a Python 2.7+ interpreter.
 If you do not know the rules or need to check hand rankings, please look at the "Help" menu.**

 You can change some of the configuration of the game in the gamevars.py file, but beware that if you do not know what you are doing, you may break the game.
+In particular, changing rank, suits and values for cards may break the game.

 You can restart the game at any time by going to the "File" menu and selecting "New Game".